About

 I firmly believe that clients are the architects of their lives, and my role is to accompany them on their journey, working collaboratively to identify solutions that align with their individual needs and meet them where they are.

-Registered Social Worker
+Multicultural Social Worker

 Oluwaseun Osowobi, MAIR